d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 Next, we update the parameters in the direction that may reduce the loss.

-The following code applies the update, given a set of parameters, a learning rate `lr`, and a batch size.
+The following code applies the update, given a set of parameters, a learning rate `lr`.
-Since the loss is calculated as a sum over the minibatch we normalize the step size by the `batch_size`, so that the magnitude of a typical step size does not depend on our choice of the batch size.
+Since our loss is computed as an average over the minibatch, we don't need to adjust the learning rate against the batch size.
 In later chapters we will investigate how learning rates should be adjusted for very large minibatches as they arise in distributed large scale learning.
 For now, though, we can ignore this dependency.

+:begin_tab:`mxnet`
+We define our `SGD` class to have a similar API as the built-in SGD optimizer.
+We update the parameters in the `step` method.
+It accepts a `batch_size` argument that can be ignored.
+:end_tab:

+:begin_tab:`pytorch`
+We define our `SGD` class to have a similar API as the built-in SGD optimizer.
+We update the parameters in the `step` method.
+The `zero_grad` method set all gradients to 0, which must be run before a backward step.
+:end_tab:

+:begin_tab:`tensorflow`
+We define our `SGD` class to have a similar API as the built-in SGD optimizer.
+We update the parameters in the `apply_gradients` method.
+It accepts a list of parameter and gradient pairs.
+:end_tab:

 ```{.python .input}
 class SGD(d2l.HyperParameters):  #@save